OmamoMoses/Descriptive_Statistics/README.md

-# Fertilizer Plant Production Function Analysis.
+# Production Analysis for the Agribusiness Sector.
 ## Introduction.
 The Cobb-Douglas production function has been widely applied in various fields of economics, including macroeconomics, microeconomics, and growth theory.
 It is a fundamental tool for understanding production processes' relationships between inputs and outputs.
 The Cobb-Douglas production function is often represented as follows: **Q=A*K^α*L^(1−α)** where based on the gathered data: Q is the output (quantity of fertilizer produced in 000 TONS), A is a constant is the  capital (K)input ($000), L is the labor input (000 Worker Hours), α is the output elasticity of capital, and1−α is the output elasticity of labor.